ibnuuiqbal/Albion-Faction-Manager/README.md

 Managing thousands of faction members requires strict security and profiling.
 AFM introduces a **Luxurious Verification UI** for Faction Officers.

 * **`/verify` Command:** Users submit their In-Game Name (IGN), Previous Faction history, an in-game screenshot, and an optional Voucher (a veteran who guarantees them).
-* **Officer Dashboard UI:** The bot generates a clean, interactive Embed sent directly to the Officer channel with quick-action buttons:
+* **Officer Dashboard UI:** The bot generates a clean, interactive Embed sent directly to verify channel with quick-action buttons:
   * `✅ Approve (Veteran/Core)` - Grants high-tier faction roles.
   * `🔰 Approve (Rookie)` - Grants entry-level roles for new players.
   * `🤝 Request Vouch` - Pings the mentioned veteran to confirm the user's identity.